ksu-cs-textbooks/cis527/content/5-the-cloud/04-cloud-resource-setup.md

 Finally, DigitalOcean offers advanced droplet monitoring at no extra charge.
 Let's enable that option here, and later we'll look at the information it collects for us.

 You can also add SSH keys directly to your droplet.
 If you do so, the system will be configured to prevent SSH login via password, and you won't receive the root password via email from DigitalOcean.
-If you have already configured an SSH key with DigialOcean, you can add it to your droplet here, but if not, I'll walk you through the steps to do that later in this video.
+If you have already configured an SSH key with DigitalOcean, you can add it to your droplet here, but if not, I'll walk you through the steps to do that later in this video.

 Lastly, you can create multiple droplets with the same settings.
 For the lab, you'll need to create two droplets, named **FRONTEND** and **BACKEND**.
 For this example, however, I'm just going to create one, and name it **EXAMPLE**.
 As part of the lab, you'll have to extrapolate what I demonstrate here on a single droplet to your setup with multiple droplets.